 A Kader.
 A phone.
 A life that shouldn't have been lost.

 In the villages of East Nusa Tenggara, a community health worker called a Kader visits families on foot.
 She carries a KMS book, a pen, and a weighing scale.
-She knows the families.
-But when a pregnant mother shows signs of preeclampsia, she has no way to know what to do — and no doctor within hours.
+She knows every family by name.
+But when a pregnant mother shows signs of preeclampsia at 2am — she has no way to know what to do next, and no doctor within hours.

 Indonesia's 1.4 million Kaders are one of the most remarkable public health forces in the world.
 They show up — every day, in every village, in every condition — driven entirely by care for their community.
 SahAIbat exists to give that dedication the tools it deserves.